How to set up QA processes from scratch

 6. Run Release Tests

-Once developers issue a release notification that details a list of already implemented features, fixed bugs, recurring issues, and limitations, the QA team must identify the functionalities being affected by these changes.
+Once developers issue a release notification detailing a list of already implemented features, fixed bugs, recurring issues, and limitations, the QA team must identify the functionalities affected by these changes.
 Then, the team must design modified test suites that cover the scope of the new build.

 The QA team must also perform smoke tests to ensure each build is stable.
-If the test passes, then modified test suites are run, and a report is generated at the end.
+If the test passes, modified test suites are run, and a report is generated.

 Use a few simple methods to align the QA process with Agile development principles: